jenndiaz/jenndiaz/README.md

 # 👩🏼‍💻 Full Stack Software Developer based in Denver Colorado 🏔
-* I am passionate about web development that is accessible to all users
+* I am passionate about web development that is accessible and inclusive
-* Flatiron Software Engineering Immersive Grad November 2020
+* I Completed the Flatiron Software Engineering Immersive November 2020
 * I have a background in community development and outdoor recreation management
-* I look forward to collaborting and connecting with other developers
 * When not at my computer I enjoy Mountain Biking, Skiing, Hiking, and Rock Climbing
 * My pronouns are she/her.